theCompanyDream/theCompanyDream/README.md

 Ahoy, fellow tech adventurers 🏴‍☠️,

 Your friendly neighborhood coder with a passion for turning dreams into digital reality.
 With a keyboard and a mug full of coffee, I will steer your products to sucess.
-While taking care of your most treasures with elegant solutions and innovative creations.
+While taking care of your treasures with elegant solutions and innovative creations.

 Whether it's:
  - slaying :bug:s